Prospect development manager jobs

 Hybrid – 2 days a week in London (near Charing Cross)

-This role sits within the Trusts & Foundations team in the Relationships & Partnerships division and focuses on researching new funding opportunities of £50K+, securing new funders and managing high-value grants.
-You will build and manage relationships with new and existing funders, develop compelling funding applications and reports, and oversee grant management and compliance.
-Working closely with colleagues across the organisation and with International teams, you will play an important role in delivering ambitious income growth.
+This role sits within the Trusts & Foundations team in the Relationships & Partnerships division and focuses on securing and managing high-value grants of £50k+.
+You will build and manage relationships with funders, develop compelling funding applications and reports, and oversee grant management and compliance.
+Working closely with colleagues across the organisation and international teams, you will play an important role in delivering ambitious income growth.

-You will have a strong track record of prospect research and of securing significant trust and foundation income in the UK and/or Europe, with experience managing funding applications from concept stage through to stewardship.
+You will have a strong track record of securing significant trust and foundation income in the UK and/or Europe, with experience managing complex applications from prospecting through to stewardship.
 You will be an excellent communicator, confident relationship builder and highly organised, with the ability to manage multiple priorities while delivering against ambitious income targets.

 The organisation offers a competitive benefits package including 25 days annual leave (increasing with service), employer pension contributions up to 10%, flexible working, life assurance and employee wellbeing support.
 Full details are available on their website.